 - 1. The planting and maintenance of a lawn; - 2.
 The planting and maintenance of a garden (acceptable gardens include native gardens, waterwise gardens, edible/vegetable gardens, raised garden beds) provided that: - a.
-Clear sight visibility is maintained at all times for a person using the abutting thoroughfare in the vicinity of an intersection or bend in the throroughfarethoroughfare; no plant except grass or a similar ground cover plant is to be within 6 metres of an intersection; - b.
+Clear sight visibility is maintained at all times for a person using the abutting thoroughfare in the vicinity of an intersection or bend in the thoroughfare; no plant except grass or a similar ground cover plant is to be within 6 metres of an intersection.; - b.
 Low growing plants shall not exceed 0.75 metres in height; - c.
-Where there is no footpath, a pedestrian has a safe and clear access of a minimum width of 2m along that part of the verge immediately adjacent to the kerb 2 metres of aor road edge and; - a.d.
+Where there is no footpath, a pedestrian has a safe and clear access of a minimum width of 2m along that part of the verge immediately adjacent to the kerb or road edge (except for verges adjacent to streets or cul-de-sac with less than 20 dwellings and/or less than 120 in length-in these cases the street is considered appropriate for pedestrian use, including people with disabilities) and: - d.
 Where there is a footpath which is not located at the edge of the road, a safe and clear minimum access width of 1.0m shall be provided along the verge, immediately adjacent to the kerb or road edge; - e.
-When developing a verge, consideration should be given to allow space for mobile garbage bins, bulk waste collection, road side car access, etc.and - f.
-Raised garden beds to meet meet the following requirements: - The maximum raised garden bed (build structure) height is 0.35m above natural ground level (not including vegetation), remainder of verge to be at natural ground level (no boxing out allowed);
+When developing a verge, consideration should be given to allow space for mobile garbage bins, bulk waste collection, road side car access, etc. - f.
+Raised garden beds to meet the following requirements: - The maximum raised garden bed (build structure) height is 0.35m above natural ground level (not including vegetation), remainder of verge to be at natural ground level (no boxing out allowed);

-- Provide a 0.5m setback and clear access to any other infrastructure such as footpaths, crossovers, power poles, undergroundutility services; and neighboring property; - ObtainA a recent Dial Before You Dig plans, to check for underground services location, prior to being undertaken prior to worksworks being undertaken; - No raised garden bed within 6m of an intersection; - No raised garden beds within 1.5m of existing trees.
+- Provide a 0.5m setback and clear access to any other infrastructure such as footpaths, crossovers, power poles, utility services; and neighboring property; - Obtain a recent Dial Before You Dig plans, to check for underground services location, prior to works being undertaken; - No raised garden bed within 6m of an intersection; - No raised garden beds within 1.5m of existing trees.